The Matching Problem: What Standard Policies Miss

 Does my standard homeowners policy already cover matching?

-Most standard homeowners policies do not automatically cover matching of undamaged areas — in fact, many policies include explicit matching exclusion clauses that deny it.
+Most standard homeowners policies do not automatically cover matching of undamaged areas.
+In fact, many policies now include explicit matching exclusion endorsements that deny it.
 Whether you're protected depends on your specific policy language and your state's laws.
-Some states, like Ohio and Tennessee, have statutes requiring insurers to achieve a reasonably uniform appearance, but in states without such mandates, you may have zero protection without a specific endorsement.
+Some states, like Ohio, Tennessee, and Florida, have statutes or regulations requiring insurers to achieve a reasonably uniform appearance, but in states without such mandates, you may have zero protection without a specific endorsement.

-How much does a matching coverage endorsement cost?
+How much does a matching coverage endorsement cost in 2026?

 Most homeowners can add matching coverage to their policy for approximately $25 to $75 per year in additional premium.
+American Family, for example, offers a $20,000 matching endorsement for roughly $25 annually.
 The exact cost depends on your insurer, your home's age and materials, and your location.
-Given that a mismatch dispute on a roof or full siding job can easily expose you to $10,000–$25,000 in uncovered costs, the endorsement represents exceptional value for the premium.
+Given that a mismatch dispute on a roof or full siding job can easily expose you to $10,000 to $25,000 in uncovered costs, the endorsement represents exceptional value for the premium.

 When does matching coverage actually pay out?